-With a Britannia Grade cabin, I was asigned to the Britannia Restaurant.
+With a Britannia Grade cabin, I was assigned to the Britannia Restaurant.
 The restaurant is stunning, situated over three decks with a sweeping central staircase and bold tapestry on the aft wall.
 Service at each table is provided by a Waiter and Junior Water, and is overseen by Senior Waiters all under the watchful eye of a professional Maître d’hôtel.
-Our waiters (Romolo and Edwin) were fantastic, prompt, polite and a lot of fun to talk to.
+Our waiters were fantastic, prompt, polite and a lot of fun to talk to.

 At dinner, the restaurant offers two seatings; an early and late, while Breakfast and Lunch are provided on an open seating on the lower level.
 The food was of a high quality, with a varied menu that changed each day of the voyage.
 This included starters, soups, entrees and deserts while a Canyon Ranch Spa selection provides advice and guidance on healthier meal options.

 Fresh baked breads are hand delivered to each passenger at the commencement of the meal, while the restaurant offers professional sommeliers; making the Cunard experience stand out among many other lines.

 The atmosphere in the Britannia Restaurant is fantastic.
 This starts from the string quartet on the Deck 3 entry; to the warm lighting and spacious feel of the room.
 There was only one formal night on our 4-night cruise.
 This is where the Britannia Restaurant really shines; as the formal clothing, gala menu and restaurant ambiance combine to create a truly memorable experience.